-How you behave toward clients and handle their demands show your attitude at work.
+How you behave towards clients and handle their demands show your work attitude.
 While you may have a different personality, it’s not enough reason to not be in a good mood and stay positive.
 A good service shows how you keep cool and regard others even if you’re working under pressure.
 Likewise, keep calm and do your work.

 2. Problem-solving Skills

 Customers may ask for help before and after a product purchase, so be ready for questions.
 Attend to concerns, fix issues as soon as you can, and respond in a polite way.

 As cliché as it may sound, patience is a virtue.
 Your ability to wait without getting upset or angry while serving clients is a desirable trait in the customer service setting.
 With patience, you’re not wasting precious time but doing ways to understand their problems better so you can give them what they need.